pypy/pypy.org/posts/2024/08/toy-knownbits.md

 ## When are Transfer Functions Correct?
 How do we test them?

-Abstract value, i.e. instances of `KnownBits` represent *sets* of concrete values.
+Abstract values, i.e. instances of `KnownBits` represent *sets* of concrete values.
 We want the transfer functions to compute *overapproximations* of the concrete values.
 So if we have an arbitrary abstract value `k`, with a concrete number `n` that is a member of the abstract values (i.e.